 Unfortunately, the force of deploying airbags kill over 100 children each year across the United States – and thousands more are injured while traveling in the front passenger seat when airbags deploy.
-While some of the children killed by airbags are babies and toddlers like Yeneisy, others are teens who simply were tall enough or strong enough to sustain the damage of an airbag.
+While some of the children killed by airbags are babies and toddlers like Yeneisy, others are teens who simply didn’t buckle up.

 How can you prevent your child from being injured or killed in an airbag-related accident?